 High water can come from the sky in the form of rain or from flooded bodies of water.
 The water can cause damage by rushing rapidly, knocking down trees, buildings, and more.
 The flowing debris can cause even more damage, destroying roads, eroding soils, and demolishing structures.
 Commercial and residential properties can both be ruined by high water.
-Even if the building is structurally sound after the flood, the water can pollute the area and promote the growth of mold and pest infestations.
+Even if the building is structurally sound after the flood, the water can pollute the area and promote the growth of mold

 When floodwaters enter the interior of your building, it quickly works on destroying the wood and metal that is exposed to the moisture.
 Even when the water recedes, wood, carpeting, and furniture can be waterlogged a long time after the basement appears to be dry.
 You will most likely need commercial-grade heaters, fans, and dehumidifiers to completely dry the environment.

 Even if the water doesn't enter your home or business, it can cause damage to your foundation.
 The pressure of the water and oversaturated soil can put a tremendous strain on the foundation walls.
 The hydrostatic pressure can cause the walls to crack, bow, or even collapse entirely.